What Is a PMO in Project Management: A 2024 Guide

 • Knowledge management staff to keep records of methods, standards, and lessons learned in a project database

-The PMO may also provide oversight and governance so that projects are aligned with organizational strategy and goals and that they are being executed effectively and efficiently.
+The PMO may also provide oversight and governance to ensure that projects align with organizational strategy and goals and are executed effectively and efficiently.

 4 Types of jobs in a PMO